noahgade/NonlinearPermutedGrangerCausality/Simulations/README.md

-Folder contains code (.R) to generate and analyze simulation files by method, data (.RData) for simulation study, results (.RData), and accompanying information (.RData).
+Folder contains code (.R, .cpp) to generate and analyze simulation files by method, data (.RData) for simulation study, results (.RData), and accompanying information (.RData).